fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/treasury_account/tas/program_activity.md

 + Parameters
     + `tas`: `001-X-0000-000` (required, string)
         The treasury account symbol (tas) of a treasury account.
+This endpoint supports TAS codes with 0 or 1 slashes in it.
     + `fiscal_year` (optional, number)
         The desired appropriations fiscal year.
 Defaults to the current FY.
     + `filter` (optional, string)